traverseda/inoperable/README.md

 This project is *not* intended to be marketer freindly.
 You can customize how your data is presented to get the best user-experience possible, but it's not intended to help you this "brand awareness" or anything like that.

+A lot of technical choices have/will be made that will make it generally difficult to take control away from your apps users and insert your own brand identity.

 There are 7 colors you can use, by default.